paulhufe/baew/README.md

 # baew
-Homepage for the Bristol Applied Economics Week
+Homepage for the Bristol Applied Economics Meeting